ivancheban/docusaurus/docs/jekyll.md

 ![img](../static/img/site-built-locally.png)

-You can access all the site content locally from the folder that you've downloaded from GiHub.
+You can access all the site content locally from the project folder.

 :::note
 To stop the local server where your site is served, press `Ctrl+C` in the Command Prompt.